microsoft/MixedReality-SpectatorView/src/SpectatorView.Unity/Assets/SpatialAlignment/README.md

 1. `SpatialCoordinateSystemManager` listens for incoming/outgoing network connections, creating a `SpatialCoordinateSystemParticipant` for each connection.
 2. `SpectatorView` on the spectating device listens for the creations of these participants, and queries for supported localizers of the participant.
-3. Then, based on its own configured prioritized list of `SpatailLocalizationInitializers` and the supported list returned by the hosting (User) device, it identifies the best localization method to use.
+3. Then, based on its own configured prioritized list of `SpatialLocalizationInitializers` and the supported list returned by the hosting (User) device, it identifies the best localization method to use.

 > Note: Best localization method is determined as the lowest index of the supported localizers in its configured list.